-In this article, we’ll take you through how the TrustBox Optimizer calculates the results, and help you analyze them and decide on next steps.
+Let’s begin by examining how the TrustBox Optimizer calculates the results.
+Then, we’ll help you analyze them and decide on your next steps.

 If you are not using TrustBox Optimizer yet, check out this guide on how to start a Conversion Optimization Test.

-Statistics are at the core of every A/B testing tool and are crucial when it comes to interpreting the results and making business decisions based on a test.
+Statistics are at the core of every A/B testing tool.
+They are crucial to making solid business decisions.

-When you start a Conversion Optimization Test using the TrustBox Optimizer, we will record the total number of visitors seeing each of your TrustBox variations (or no TrustBox), as well as how many of them converted.
-Using a method called Bayesian statistics, we compute the statistical probability of each variation to beat the other variations in the test over time and express this as a percentage between 0% and 100%.
-This helps to give a simple and accurate answer to the important business question "Will this change be beneficial for my business?"
+When you start a Conversion Optimization Test using the TrustBox Optimizer, we record the total number of visitors seeing each of your TrustBox variations (or no TrustBox).
+We also keep track of the conversion rate.
+Using Bayesian statistics, we compute the statistical probability of each variation beating other variations long-term.
+This is expressed as a percentage between 0% and 100% and provides an answer to the all important business question: "Will this change benefit my business?"

-During the first week of your test running, or if the level of traffic is very low (under 200 visits), we will not show the detailed report, as it’s too early to draw any conclusions from a small data sample.
-After that period you will begin to see a detailed report with your test results based on the data collected thus far.
-The report is generated once a day and is based on all data collected since the beginning of the test.
+During the first week of your test, or if the level of traffic is very low (under 200 visits), we will not show a detailed report.
+It’s too early to draw any conclusions from such a small data sample.
+After that period, you will see a daily detailed report of your test results.
 The longer you let the test run, the more data we can collect and the more accurate your results will be.
-Although we would recommend you do not extend the test period beyond eight weeks.
+We recommend a test period of eight weeks.

-How to interpret the detailed report to make a business decision?
+Interpreting the detailed report to make a business decision

-As the detailed report gets generated daily, we will compute the probability of each variation to be the best one over time and express that as a number between 0% and 100%.
-The report is a snapshot of the data we’ve collected so far - the longer you run the test and the more data we collect, the more accurate the result will be.
+The detailed report is generated daily.
+We compute the probability of a variation beating another one over time and express that as a number between 0% and 100%.
+The report is a snapshot of the data we’ve collected so far.
+The longer you run the test and the more data we collect, the more accurate the results will be.

-There are four key data points to look for in the report
+There are four key data points to consider:

 - Chance to win